shapeshed/flim.shapeshed.com/src/_posts/from-osx-to-arch-linux.md

   "layout": "post",
   "title": "From OSX to Arch Linux",
   "date": "Mon Dec 09 2013 12:55:45 GMT+0000 (GMT)",
-  "description": "I recently migrated from OSX to Arch Linux.
-Here is why Arch is a superior development platform for my needs", "tags": [
+  "description": "Six months ago I migrated from OSX to Arch Linux.
+Here is why Arch is a superior development platform for my needs.", "tags": [
+    "OSX",
     "Linux",
     "Opinion"
   ]